realm/realm-dotnet/TestTightDbCSharp/readme.md

 The solution also contains stubs that call the individual tests directly, making it possible to debug the unit tests

+If You install the NUnit Test Adapter (Beta 5) then You will be able to run unit tests inside VS The same applies if You install ReSharpre
+Both tools are highly recommended

 To create this solution from scratch, You would need to do the following :